-Travelling to cheap countries is practically a religion for budget travellers, especially if you don’t have much cash and need to stretch it as far as you can.
+Travelling to cheap countries is one of the ultimate goals for budget travellers, especially if you don’t have much cash and need to stretch it as far as you can.
 So I figured it would be good to give the uninitiated some helpful hints at some of the cheapest countries you can travel to.

 These are great starter countries for the budget traveller.
 Although some of them can be quite hardcore for the beginner, such as India, which is sensory overload!

 All these countries are around the same price to travel in.
 You can get by on an average of $15 a day for simple accommodation, cheap food, and local transport.
 And maybe a beer or 2.
 You could get by on even less if you wanted to.
 This is just an average number.

 For the basics these countries are cheap, however just like everywhere else as soon as you start doing more activities the price will jump up.
 For example Ethiopia is dirt cheap, but if you want to do a tour into the Danakil Depression, which in my opinion is one of the best things to do there, then you will be spending over $100 a day for it.